-As of 2021, PPI's ongoing projects are: Plantacion Del Sol (PDS) and Hacienda Del Sol, which are both located in Batangas and is under joint venture with Holiday Homes, Inc. (HHI).
-The Mango Grove (TMG), a 28-hectare subdivision in Batangas partnered with C-Belle Development Corporation (C-Belle), Studio A Condominium in Loyola Heights, Quezon City, is the remaining high-rise project of the Corporation.
+As of 2022, PPI's ongoing projects are: The Mango Grove (TMG), a 28-hectare subdivision in Batangas partnered with C-Belle Development Corporation (C-Belle) where PPI has a 28% share; Hacienda Del Sol, a 19.3-hectare subdivision also in Batangas which is under joint venture with Holiday Homes, Inc. (HHI) where PPI has a 40% share; Studio A Condominium in Loyola Heights, Quezon City, is the remaining high-rise project of the Corporation; and the recently launched Makiling Hills Phase 2, a 1.5-hectare expansion project of PPI's Makiling Hills subdivision in Calamba, Laguna.

-These projects are all close to completion and are already being marketed through PPI's accredited real estate brokers, while the marketing of Studio A is being handled by FLI.
+These projects are being marketed through PPI's accredited real estate brokers, while the marketing of Studio A is being handled by FLI.